Google Analytics 4 for Shopify: complete setup guide 2026

 Verification after 24-48 hours

-Step 4: Define conversions for optimization
+Step 4: Defining conversions for optimization

 How do you mark events as conversions in GA4?
-Go to Admin → Events, find the event (e.g., purchase), and click the toggle icon on the right to activate Mark as conversion.
+Go to Admin → Events, find the event (e.g., purchase), click the toggle icon on the right to activate Mark as conversion.
 Conversions will appear in reports within 24 hours and can be used for Google Ads bidding.

 Not every event is equally valuable.
-Google Analytics 4 allows you to mark important events as conversions so that they appear prominently in reports and can be used for Google Ads optimization strategies.
+Google Analytics 4 allows you to mark important events as conversions so they appear prominently in reports and can be used for Google Ads optimization strategies.

 Which events should you mark as conversions?